-Full time graduate students are eligible for health services, provided the proper paper work is completed prior to the first day of class.
+Full time graduate MAEE students are eligible for health services, provided the proper paper work is completed prior to the first day of class.
 Goshen College has contracted with Goshen Family Physicians to provide both preventive and treatment services to all qualified students.
 Goshen Family Physicians is located 1.5 miles from campus at 1811 Charlton Court (574) 534-8200.

-Part time graduate students are expected to address health concerns with their established health care provider.
+As part time students, graduate students in the MS in Nursing and MA in Intercultural Leadership programs are expected to address health concerns with their established health care provider.